juhasev/sample-ninja-help/panelist-manager-quality.md

 ## Quality Score

-The quality events are used to calculate a quality score between 0 and 100 for each panelist.
+The quality events are used to calculate a quality score for each panelist, ranging from 0 to 100.
 The quality score is recorded to the system variable **QUALITY_SCORE** and can be used in filtering and queries.
-Essentially the quality score decrements for bad behaviors and increments for good behavior.
+Essentially, the quality score decrements for bad behaviors and increments for good behavior.

 > Consider using **Research Defender** to cut down panel fraud, especially if you operate a B2C panel with registration available on the Internet.